t18d/attested-conjectures/README.md

     </ul>
 </details>
 <br>
-<p>See also James Zetzel's <a href="https://t18d.github.io/attested-conjectures/zetzel">Textual Criticism and the Transmission of Latin Texts</a>.</p>
+<p>See also Pasquali’s <a href="https://t18d.github.io/attested-conjectures/decalogo/">Twelve Commandments</a> and James Zetzel's <a href="https://t18d.github.io/attested-conjectures/zetzel/">Textual Criticism and the Transmission of Latin Texts</a>.</p>

 <!-- The following sequence of lines must not change – there must be 3 lines of code (including the next comment) below this, no more, no less. -->
 <p>The top 10 critics are Reiske (276), Scaliger (237), Nicolaus Heinsius (213), Adamantios Korais (190), Bentley (169), Thomas Mangey (154), Casaubon (114), Valckenaer (106), Bekker (97) and Madvig (95).</p>